 Everyone in the United States with a social security number can have a credit and report.
 If you have never borrowed money in your life, you shouldn’t have a credit report and your score would be considered 0.

-Most credit grantors will look into your credit report before approving you for funds.
-They do this by requesting your credit report and score from one or all of the credit bureaus.
-This action is called a credit inquiry.
+Most grantors will look into your credit report before approving you for funds.
+They do this by requesting your credit report and score from one or all of the bureaus.
+This action is called an inquiry.

 Ok, What About This Credit Score Thing?